lbl-srg/obc/specification/source/example.rst

    and without freeze protection.

-We therefore recommend adding either of the following wording to Guideline 36, which is translated from :cite:`SteuernRegeln1986`:
+We therefore recommend adding either of the following wording to guideline 36, which is translated from :cite:`SteuernRegeln1986`:
 Use a capillary sensor installed after the heating coil.
 If the temperature after the heating coil is below :math:`4^\circ C`,